-You may have already decided that your own career plans involve progression to Higher Education or you may as yet be unsure.
+Looking ahead long-term, you may have already decided that your own career plans involve progression to Higher Education or you may as yet be unsure.
 However, you should be aware that your choices of A Level subjects may be critical in determining the university courses open to you.

 Therefore, if you are thinking of going to university and have a particular area of study or career path in mind, as well as doing some research into individual A Level subjects, you should also be finding out about what the degree courses you may be interested in expect of potential applicants.

-This is the organisation which handles university admissions and the UCAS website is excellent!
+This is the organisation which handles university admissions and the UCAS website is excellent.
 Go to:

-Remember that universities operate their own courses and set their own individual entry policies; no two universities will be exactly the same!
+Remember that universities operate their own courses and set their own individual entry policies; no two universities will be exactly the same.
 All universities have online prospectuses giving more detail about the degree programmes they offer and these are also excellent sources of information.